Top 5 Social Media Marketing Principles You Must Know

 Post What YOU Would Want to Read

 So why is self-promoting wrong?
 The answer is that it’s not offering any value.
-People do not want to go out of their way to be advertised to and they don’t want adverts showing up in their home feeds alongside posts from their friends and family!
+People don’t want to go out of their way to be advertised to and they don’t want adverts showing up in their home feeds alongside posts from their friends and family!

 This will simply demonstrate a lack of understanding on your part (hurting your reputation) and it will frustrate your visitors likely motivating them to simply unsubscribe and leave.